ItzYourHacker/Krypton/Privacy Policy.md

 # What does it store?

-Server IDs for server data (prefixes, settings, Djrole, welcome, automod, logging).
+Server IDs for server data (prefixes, settings, antinuke, welcome, automod, ignore).

 User IDs to keep a record of afk, warn, mute.

-Few parts of message content for logging system and chatbot system.
+Few parts of message content for logging system.

 Our bot only gathers personally identifiable data through commands run using the bot.
 This information helps us provide a better user experience for all Krypton's users.